FAQ (frequently asked questions)

 But I’m not an expert!
 Can I still participate?

-During the debate, each participant will have access to documents, texts and videos that will allow them to be informed.
+During the day, each participant will have access to documents, texts and videos that will allow them to be informed.
 In this way, everyone will be able to formulate an informed opinion.

-What will the answers to this debate be used for?
+What will the answers to this dialogue be used for?

 By participating, you will bring a fresh perspective to stakeholders (local and national governments and ministries, communities, industry, NGO’s…) and enable them to obtain original information, reflecting the point of view of informed citizens.